 - 4.1.
 Safeguarding and promoting the welfare of children means: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - 4.2.
 Child Protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 4.3.
 Abuse is a form of maltreatment of a child, and may involve inflicting harm or failing to act to prevent harm. - 4.4.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - 4.5.
 Sharing of Nudes and Semi-Nudes (also known as sexting or youth-produced sexual imagery) is where children share nude or semi-nude images, videos or live streams. - 4.6.
-Children includes everyone under the age of 18. - 4.7.
+Children includes everyone under the age of 18; this is particularly relevant as a result of the prominence of exploitation, adultification and teenage relationship abuse - 4.7.
 The following three Safeguarding Partners are identified in Keeping Children Safe in Education.
 They make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: - The Local Authority (LA) - Integrated Care Boards (previously known as clinical commissioning groups) for an area within the LA - The Chief Officer of Police for a police area in the LA area